leebyron/async-to-gen/README.md

 ## Dead-Simple Transforms

-When `async-to-gen` transforms async functions, it does not affect the location of lines in a file, leading to easier to understand stack traces when debugging.
+When `async-to-gen` transforms async functions, it makes as few edits as possible, and does not affect the location of lines in a file, leading to easier to understand stack traces when debugging.

-It also includes a very small (217 byte) conversion function at the bottom of the file.
+It also includes a very small (217 character) conversion function at the bottom of the file.

 **Before:**